Best daily deals

 On paper, the Fitbit Sense is the best Fitbit smartwatch for men.
 It’s loaded with sensors, including a skin temperature monitor, an EDA sensor to measure stress, and an ECG for heart health.
 On top of this specialized tech, you’ll also find an SpO2 sensor, heart rate monitor, and Fitbit’s stellar sleep and daily activity tracking.
 It’s an impressive smartwatch for men intent on improving their overall fitness score step-by-step.

 However, the Sense’s biggest threat is arguably its cheaper sibling.
-It’s debatable whether its fancy tech is worth the premium, especially when held against the Versa 3.
+It’s debatable whether its fancy tech is worth the premium, especially when held against the Versa 3 ($158 at Amazon).
 You might also lament Fitbit’s half-baked smartwatch features compared to its peers.

-The Fitbit Sense 2 also brings a sleeker design, always-on stress monitoring, and a refreshed UI to the table, but it’s barely a smartwatch and lacks Google Assistant support, thir-party apps, and Wi-Fi connectivity.
-We still recommend users looking for a better smartwatch experience purchase the original Sense.
-If you don’t mind Wear OS or a much smaller watch face, the Google Pixel Watch may be an alternative, too.
+The Fitbit Sense 2 also brings a sleeker design, always-on stress monitoring, and a refreshed UI to the table, but it’s barely a smartwatch and lacks Google Assistant support, third-party apps, and Wi-Fi connectivity.
+I’d still recommend users looking for a better smartwatch experience purchase the original Sense.
+If you don’t mind Wear OS or a much smaller watch face, the Google Pixel Watch 2 ($349.99 at Amazon) is now an excellent fitness tracking smartwatch, too.

 A Fitbit Sense, the company's best sleep tracker, rests on its side on a wooden ledge.